KholdStare/kholdstare.github.com/_posts/2012-12-19-perfect-forwarding-to-async-2.markdown

 So what can we do?
 If you still remember part one, we have to wrap the value using <code>std::ref</code> to bypass the extra copy by <code>std::async</code>.
-However, <code>std::ref</code> cannot be constructed from an lvalue, and thus cannot be used to do perfect forwarding.
+However, <code>std::ref</code> cannot be constructed from an rvalue, and thus cannot be used to do perfect forwarding.

 We need a unified solution, so we write our function template once.